AguaClara/HFFVFDC/Manual.md

 $$Q_{4 in}=VA_{4in}=3.132m/s\cdot .08m^2=25.4 L/s\approx25L/s$$
 $$Q_{8 in}=VA_{8in}=3.132m/s\cdot .32m^2=101.6 L/s\approx100L/s$$

+####Pipe sizing

 Using these max flow rates, the team determined the ranges for three different sizes of pipe: 1L/s to 6 L/s, 6L/s to 25L/s, and 25L/s to 100 L/s.
 If additional head were available, the ranges for each of the scales would be larger due to the higher velocity of water running through the tee.

+The pipe sizing that will be associated with each of these ranges will be the following.

+**1L/s to 6 L/s** : 2 inch tee and 1.5 inch slider pipe and float

+**6L/s to 25L/s** : 4 inch tee and 3 inch slider pipe and float

+**25L/s to 100 L/s** : 8 inch tee and 6 inch slider pipe and float

 ###Rate of Leakage